vlntnwbr/beatsaver-manager/.vscode/README.md

 **Expected Results**
 1. Playlist "_test1" and level "DEUTSCHLAND - Rammstein" are installed
 2. Playlist "_test2" is installed and level "Bonfire - Knife Party" is skipped
-3. Playlist "_test3" is installed and level "Eskimo Callboy - Hypa Hypa" is found
+3. Playlist "_test3" is installed and level "Eskimo Callboy - Hypa Hypa" is skipped

 ### Upgrade All Outdated Playlists And Remove Their Songs
 **Preparation**